Frequently Asked Questions

 How do you calculate the nutrition information?

-I personally read every single label of food I buy for myself and my family, so I truly appreciate the importance of nutritional labels when buying food.
-When cooking a recipe, specific ingredients can vary in nutrition depending on size, ripeness, brand, and even in different seasons.
+I personally read every label of food I buy for myself and my family, so I truly appreciate the importance of accurate nutritional information.
+When cooking a recipe, nutrition can vary depending on ingredient size, ripeness, brand, and even the season.

-We create the recipe cards at the bottom of the recipe posts with the WordPress plugin WP Recipe Maker.
-WP Recipe Maker utilizes the Spoonacular API to calculate the nutritional information from the ingredients I list on the recipe card.
-Because ingredients can come in various sizes, ripeness, and brands with differing nutritional qualities, this API is not perfect, and I do sometimes modify the data for information that I feel is not 100% accurate.
-As such, the nutrition information provided on all my recipes is an estimate and will vary based on cooking methods and specific ingredient brands.
-Please use this information as more of an approximation or guide.
+We create the nutrition labels in the recipe cards at the bottom of each post using the WP Recipe Maker plugin, which utilizes the Spoonacular API to estimate nutritional information based on the listed ingredients.
+Because ingredients can differ in size, ripeness, and brand, this API is not perfect, and I sometimes modify the data if I notice discrepancies.
+As such, all nutrition information provided on my recipes is an estimate and will vary based on cooking methods and ingredient brands.
+Please use this information as an approximation or guide.

 Why do you not show the serving size?

-The serving size of any given recipe would be the weight of 1 serving.
+The serving size of any given recipe is the weight of one serving.
 Thus, the weight of any given serving would heavily depend on the specific ingredients that you buy and how those ingredients are prepared in your kitchen.
-With this in mind and the information provided in the “How do you calculate the nutrition information” section above, it becomes unpractical to provide an exact serving size, given the outcomes in everyone’s kitchen will be slightly different from one another.
+With this in mind and considering the information provided in the “How do you calculate the nutrition information” section above, it becomes impractical to provide an exact serving size, as the outcomes in everyone’s kitchen will vary slightly from one another.

 What is your favorite recipe?

 This is such a tricky question because I genuinely love every recipe I put on the site.
-A few of my favorite recipes that I am always making repeatedly are Jambalaya, Pozole, and Chicken Soup.
+A few of my favorite recipes that I make repeatedly are my jambalaya recipe, chimichurri sauce recipe, and chicken soup recipe.

 What are your website policies?